IsseW/Triple-A/README.txt

 Ever gotten tired of having to type more than one letter when coding?
 Yeah not me either, but in Triple-A you code with only variations of the letter A.

+This is a language i made in a couple days.
+Expect bugs and don't expect it to be fast.

+If you want to try using this language.
+Clone this repository and run the interpreter.exe in ./dist/interpreter on the aaa code.
+If you want syntax highlighting in vs code clone https://github.com/IsseW/aaa-extention and open it in vs code.
+Then press F5 to start debugging and a new vs code window will open with an extention to highlight AAA code.

 Just some info about the language.
 Mostly for me so that I dont forget.